 Action Item – Next Steps – Consortium By-Laws – Dr. DeCenzo responded by requesting that the Board be able to view the original By-laws before the Board can consider any changes.
 Mr. DeVoe agreed to send out a redline copy of the By-law to the Board within 30 days via email.
 The Board will then do an email vote on the By-Laws changes in Mid-November.

 Consortium Staff Update

 Mr. DeVoe gave an update on Sea Grant’s staff roster.
 He mentioned that Sea Grant has a dedicated staff, and that our people are loyal.
 He also expressed that our member institutions are a great help to Sea Grant as well.
-Mr. DeVoe said that Sea Grant is in the process of filling our Human Resources position, and had requested funding to fund an IT position, which was approved by the General Assembly three year ago.
+Mr. DeVoe said that Sea Grant is in the process of filling the Human Resources position, and had requested funding to fund an IT position, which was approved by the General Assembly three year ago.
 He also mentioned that Sea Grant employs graduate student interns.
 Mr. DeVoe indicated that Sea Grant has 14 FTEs.

 Consortium Program Advisory Board